axodotdev/oranda/docs/src/quickstart.md

 existing project!
 This will spawn a web server that serves your site, plus an extra process that watches for changes in files relevant to `oranda`'s build process.

+> __NOTE__: Prior to version 0.5.0, oranda expects there to be a README.md file in your root directory!

 ## In a Cargo project

 `oranda` integrates with Cargo projects seamlessly. `oranda build` will pick up relevant